guMcrey/version-rocket/README.md

 ```

-Or after export variables, quote in package.json
+Or after export variables, quote in package.json (not support Windows)

 ```javascript